Adeolu5678/EchoinWhispr/design-system/README.md

 # EchoinWhspr Design System

-A comprehensive design system for the EchoinWhspr project, providing consistent design tokens, components, and utilities across Web and React Native platforms.
+A comprehensive design system for the EchoinWhspr decentralized social dApp, providing consistent design tokens, components, and utilities across Web and React Native platforms.

 ## Overview

-The EchoinWhspr Design System ensures a unified user experience across all platforms while respecting platform-specific conventions.
-It follows modern design principles with a mobile-first approach, minimalist aesthetic, and accessible color schemes.
+The EchoinWhspr Design System ensures a unified user experience across all platforms for a decentralized social dApp.
+It follows modern design principles with a mobile-first approach, minimalist aesthetic, and accessible color schemes, designed specifically for anonymous persona-based social networking.

 ## Core Principles

-- **Consistency**: Unified design language across platforms
+- **Consistency**: Unified design language across platforms for decentralized social features
-- **Accessibility**: WCAG 2.1 AA compliant colors and interactions
+- **Accessibility**: WCAG 2.1 AA compliant colors and interactions for inclusive anonymous networking
-- **Performance**: Optimized for both web and mobile performance
+- **Performance**: Optimized for both web and mobile performance with decentralized data loading
-- **Scalability**: Modular architecture for easy extension
+- **Scalability**: Modular architecture for easy extension of social features
-- **Developer Experience**: TypeScript-first with comprehensive documentation
+- **Developer Experience**: TypeScript-first with comprehensive documentation for blockchain integration
+- **Privacy-First**: Design patterns that support anonymous personas and encrypted communications

 ## Structure